Undergraduate Course Allocation through Competitive Markets

-Last, we describe the two while loops in the algorithm.
-The outer while loop continues as long as $boundcheck=0$ or $oversubcheck=0$, allowing the search for a price vector to proceed.
-At each step, we add a small amount of noise to the initial price vector to begin the search from a slightly different starting point, and we reset the number of rounds in the inner loop to zero.
+The outer while loop of the algorithm continues as long as $boundcheck=0$ or $oversubcheck=0$.
+At each step, we add a small amount of noise to the initial price vector to begin the search from a slightly different starting point.
 The inner loop has the same exit conditions, with an additional condition on the number of rounds.
-If either $boundcheck=0$ or $oversubcheck=0$ after Phase II, we repeat the process.
+If either $boundcheck$ or $oversubcheck=0$ after Phase II, we repeat the process.
 We allow up to $maxrounds=6$ iterations of Phase I and II within the inner loop making the search process more persistent during additional rounds.
-If the algorithm fails to find a solution after $maxrounds$ iterations, we restart the process with a new initial price vector.
-Simulations indicate that typically only 1-4 iterations occur between Phases I and II in the inner loop.
+If the algorithm fails to find a solution after $maxrounds$ iterations, we restart with a new initial price vector.
+Typically only 1-4 iterations occur between Phases I and II in the inner loop.
 We did not encounter cases requiring a restart through the outer loop for the main simulations.
 The simulations in the appendix Section \ref{subsec:appendix-additional-simulations-comparative-statics} checking the robustness of our results do encounter some challenging cases where a restart is necessary.

 \begin{spacing}{1}

 \end{spacing}